Kate Spade, fashion designer, found dead in apparent suicide

 "Everyone remembers their first Kate Spade," CNN White House reporter and former fashion editor Kate Bennett said. "(The brand) became one of those accessible but quirky fun, timeless labels that everyone had to have, and her rise was synonymous with her name."

-For many women, a Kate Spade handbag was a bridge between Main Street clothes and high-end fashion, and it functioned as a symbol of professional achievement.
+For many women, a Kate Spade handbag functioned as a symbol of professional achievement.

 The Council of Fashion Designers of America, which held a star-studded awards ceremony Monday night, posted a statement from Diane von Furstenberg and Steven Kolb saying they were devastated to hear of Spade's death.